tachiyomiorg/website/src/help/guides/reader.md

 </script>

 ## Rotation <Badge text="Free" type="default-indicator" vertical="middle" />
-This allows you to control how to screen is going to be oriented. `Free` lets you rotate the screen between portrait and landscape. `Lock` will lock the orientation to whatever orientation you had before entering the reader. `Force Portrait` forces reader to be in portrait. `Force Landscape` forces reader to be in landscape.
+This allows you to control how the screen is going to be oriented. `Free` lets you rotate the screen between portrait and landscape. `Lock` will lock the orientation to whatever orientation you had before entering the reader. `Force Portrait` forces the reader to be in portrait. `Force Landscape` forces the reader to be in landscape.

 ## Background color <Badge text="White" type="default-indicator" vertical="middle" />
 This allows you to control what color the background should be in reader.
 Background color can either be `Black` or